AdamGEmerson/personal-site/README.md

 You can preview the production build with `npm run preview`.

+## Analytics

+I've added analytics with [Posthog](https://posthog.com).
+A key, `POSTHOG_KEY` will need to be added to a `.env.local` file for them to work correctly.
+The key can also be added to the environment variables in vercel.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.